thpuloku/react-frontend/README.md

 ○ Any other notes you feel relevant to evaluate your test improvements.
  - need to install uuid when generating key to <TableData>
+ -please get the branch of 'test-assesment' in both module